 Submitted by Mary from Bambinos Without Borders

-The beach is layed out in the shape of a large park rather than a straight coastline.
-To the west, a large sandy bay perfect for wading knee deep.
-To the east, a more typical shore line, with smooth sand but the occasional boulder of stone.
+The beach is laid out in the shape of a large park rather than a straight coastline.
+To the west, a large sandy bay is perfect for wading knee-deep.
+To the east, a more typical shoreline, with smooth sand but the occasional boulder of stone.
 In between, a large tidal pool delightfully warmed by the sun, and perfect for lounging or for children to play.
 Grab a cabana for 8 Euros a day to stay out of the strong Mediterranean sun and let the day pass without a care!

 Shoal Bay, Anguilla